Beyond-ML-Labs/BeyondML/README.md

 - Transformers
     - We currently support basic functionality for the Transformer architecture with this package.
 We are working to expand our capabilities with this architecture to further support greater use cases with it, including pruning.

+## Changes

+Below are a list of additional features, bug fixes, and other changes made for each version.

+### Version 0.2.2
+- Small documentation changes
+- Added `quantize_model` function
+- Added `build_transformer_block` and `build_token_position_embedding_block` functions for transformer functionality
+- Removed unnecessary imports breaking imports in minimal environments